NARENDRA531/openshift-aug-2023/Day1/README.md

 docker ps
 ```

-Assuming, everything worked as expected so far, let's customize the web1, web2 and web3 index.html pages in order to visualize the LB container performing round-robin load-balancing.
+Assuming, everything worked as expected so far, let's customize the web1, web2 and web3 index.html pages in order to visualize the LB container using round-robin load-balancing algorithm.

 ```
 echo "Nginx Web server 1" > index.html